 What are the benefits of strong cross-functional collaboration for product development?

 Strong cross-functional collaboration offers numerous benefits for product development.
 It enhances team communication and understanding, leading to improved decision-making and faster problem-solving.
-It fosters creativity and innovation by leveraging diverse perspectives and expertise.
-It also fosters creativity and innovation by leveraging diverse perspectives and expertise.
+It encourages creativity and innovation by using diverse perspectives and expertise.
+It also encourages creativity and innovation by using diverse perspectives and expertise.